argibson02/AddingAccessibility/README.md

 ## Description

-Making a non-accessible website accessible, Bootcamp HW
+Making a non-accessible website accessible, Bootcamp HW.

 Change notes:
 - Condenced the CSS logic with search-engine-optimization, online-reputation-management, and social-media-marketing.
 Now all called mainContentSection.